-The Community Covenant establishes the Community Council (LiveDaybreak) to facilitate a sense of community within Daybreak, and to initiate programs, activities, and services.
+The Community Covenant establishes the Community Council (LiveDAYBREAK) to facilitate a sense of community within Daybreak, and to initiate programs, activities, and services.
 The Community Council may also own various common areas for the use and benefit of Daybreak property owners.
 The Community Council is run by a board of directors and officers.
-An assessment upon transfer of a residence (currently one-half of one percent of the gross sales price for most transfers) paid by the seller, provides the funding for the Community Council.
 For an extended period of time during development of Daybreak, Master Developer will appoint a majority of the board members.
-Eventually, the entire board will be elected by existing Daybreak property owners.
+Eventually, the entire board will be elected by and from the existing Daybreak property owners.

-The Community Documents establish the Residential Association to administer the Community Covenant's provisions.
-Pursuant to the Community Documents, various fees and assessments may be imposed upon residential homeowners by the Residential Association.
-These fees may include base assessments, service area assessments (including assessments for bulk internet and other telecommunication services), a working capital contribution, which fees shall be in an amount sufficient to cover the services provided by the Residential Association.
-The initial amount of base assessments payable by residents of Daybreak pursuant to the Residential Covenant is currently \$131.50 per month (which currently includes charges for Century Link internet and data related services in the amount of \$33.00 per month).
-The amount of the special assessment for the Garden Park Village Association single family detached homes (Sub Master) is currently \$118.00 per month (which includes clubhouse exterior maintenance, landscaping, snow pushing, insurance reserve contribution and other common expenses.
-Currently the combined monthly fee is \$249.50.
-This amount has been established by the Board of Directors for the Daybreak Community Association and is subject to change and additional base, service or other assessments may be otherwise charged to Daybreak residents pursuant to the Community Documents governing the community organization within Daybreak.
-It is also likely that different housing types with different lot sizes will be assessed different level of fees.
+Pursuant to the Community Documents, various fees and assessments may be imposed upon residential homeowners by the Residential Association and/or the Community Council.
+These fees may include base assessments, service area assessments (including assessments for bulk internet and other telecommunication services), a working capital contribution, and an assessment upon transfer of a residence (up to one-half of one percent of the gross sales price for most transfers) paid by the seller, which fees shall be in an amount sufficient to cover the services provided by the Residential Association and/or the Community Council.
+The initial amount of base assessments payable by residents of Daybreak pursuant to the Residential Covenant is currently \$134.50 per month which currently includes charges for Century Link internet and data related services in the amount of \$33.00 per month.
+This amount has been established by the Board of Directors for the Residential Association and is subject to change and additional base, service or other assessments may be otherwise charged to Daybreak residents pursuant to the Community Documents governing the community organization within Daybreak.
 Generally, these fees and assessments are payable to and collected by the Residential Association or the Community Council.
-These fees and assessments will be used to cover the Residential Association's ongoing expenses associated with the ownership, maintenance and operation of various common areas throughout the development and other required or appropriate functions and may include the capital and operating costs associated with acquiring and maintaining water rights, delivering secondary water to Daybreak, and the acquisition, construction, ownership, maintenance, and operation of such delivery system and Daybreak's secondary water system.
+These fees and assessments will be used to cover the Residential Association's and the Community Council's ongoing expenses associated with the ownership, maintenance and operation of various common areas throughout the development and other required or appropriate functions and may include the capital and operating costs associated with acquiring and maintaining water rights, delivering secondary water to Daybreak, and the acquisition, construction, ownership, maintenance, and operation of such delivery system, including Oquirrh Lake and other water bodies within the community and Daybreak's secondary water system.

-Certain portions of Garden Park may include townhouse and condominium style lots or units.
+Certain portions of Village 8 may include townhouse and condominium style lots or units.
 Such lots or units will be subject to and governed by additional covenants, conditions, restrictions, easements, liens, charges, assessments and associations.
-Purchasers of townhouse or condominium style lots or units in Garden Park will be provided an additional set of disclosure statements regarding issues unique to owning such lots or units within Daybreak.
+Purchasers of townhouse or condominium style lots or units in Village 8 will be provided an additional set of disclosure statements regarding issues unique to owning such lots or units within Daybreak.